Day 3

 You have the day to yourselves, so what is it to be?
 Watching the world go by as you have a leisurely lunch in the main square?
 Enjoying a cruise around the harbour?
 A stroll around the city walls that once protected the city’s inhabitants, but now offer unbeatable views?
 The options are many and the choice is yours.

-Signature Experience:
+Signature experience:

 For an alternative view of Dubrovnik take the cable car ride to the top of Mount Srd.
 You can enjoy this experience at any time to suit you, although watching the sun set into the sea from this spectacular vista must be a highlight.
 As you ride high above the rooftops of Dubrovnik the views of the old town and the Dalmatian coastline beyond will take your breath away.
 At the summit you may choose to relax with a drink and a bite to eat or perhaps visit the Homeland War Museum, a poignant reminder of the 1991-1995 war.